valentin-marquez/LethalMissions/README.md

 - **Multilingual Support:** Enjoy missions in both English and Spanish, ensuring a localized experience for a broader audience.

-- **Dynamic Mission Generation:** Experience dynamically generated missions for a fresh and unique gameplay experience with each session.

-- **Mission Completion Tracking:** Keep track of completed missions, earn rewards, and showcase your achievements.
+- **Mission Completion Tracking:** Keep track of completed missions, earn rewards.

 - **Terminal Commands:** Use terminal commands to easily access and view all available missions in the game.